WilliamVoong/Pathfinding/README.md

 Note for users: Use mouse leftclick to create obstacles, use Mouse right click to remove.

 # Comments about the code
-Coupling is can be reduced,   and cohesion can be improved by creating an class for the Each marker (goal,player,empty...etc) .
+Coupling can be reduced,  and cohesion can be improved by creating an class for the Each marker (goal,player,empty...etc) .
 The program was firstly designed for only console implmentation and then eventually got expanded into a gui solution